-Questions may be set at any skill level: Knowledge (demonstration of a detailed knowledge and understanding of the topic), Application (demonstration of an ability to apply the principles underlying the topic within a given context) and Higher Order (demonstration of an ability to perform deeper analysis and assessment of situations, including forming judgements, taking into account different points of view, comparing and contrasting situations, suggesting possible solutions and actions and making recommendations).
+- Knowledge (demonstration of a detailed knowledge and understanding of the topic), - · Application (demonstration of an ability to apply the principles underlying the topic within a given context) and - Higher Order (demonstration of an ability to perform deeper analysis and assessment of situations.
+This includes the ability to develop proposals and recommendations utilising actuarial judgement, i.e. taking into account different points of view, comparing and contrasting situations, clearly communicating any limitations and elements of uncertainty in the approach).

-In the SP subjects, the approximate split of assessment across these three skill types is 25% Knowledge, 50% Application and 25% Higher Order Skills.
+In the SP subject exams, the approximate split of assessment across these three skill types is 25% Knowledge, 50% Application and 25% Higher Order skills.